DipankarBahirvani/customer-segmentation/README.md

 # Customer Segmentation API
 A  project involving data engineering and API development
 ## Background
-This project is about data cleaning, creating customer segments and exposing a rest api to that provides vouchers to old customer.
+This project is about data cleaning, creating customer segments and exposing a Rest API that provides vouchers to previous customer.
-This project is implemented using **Python3.10** and **docker**.
+This project is implemented using **Python3.10** and **Docker**.

 ### Data Cleaning
 The following data-cleaning steps are done in this project:
 * **filter_country** - Data is filtered for Peru(country_code)
 * **cast_to_datetime** - All timestamp fields are casted to datetime(order_ts,first_order_ts,last_order_ts)
-* **cast_to_int**- All numeric fields are casted to int(voucher_amount,total_orders)
+* **cast_to_int**-All numeric fields are casted to int(voucher_amount,total_orders)
 * **remove_nan** - Records for which voucher_amount is nan are discarded.

 ## Requirements
 * Docker is needed to run the project in a containerized manner
-* Additionally, the project also supports local runs without docker.
+* Additionally, the project also supports local runs without Docker.
 To run the project locally a virtual environment with python3.10 is needed.

 ## Getting Started